rweigel/stats/syllabus.md

 # Motivation

 *   Many entry-level jobs for BS, MS, and PhD typically involve exploratory data analysis and require a basic understanding of statistics.
-*   Many of our graduate students are working on data-intensive research problems.
+*   Many of our graduate students are working on data-intensive research problems that require an understanding of modern statistical methods.
 *   Many BS, MS, and PhD students have not had a traditional statistics course as an undergraduate.

 # Methods of Instruction